 An adoption homestudy by a licensed adoption agency, like Adoption Connection, is required by law.

 Northern California residents: learn more about the homestudy process.

 Decide on who will conduct represent you to expectant parents considering adoption.
 This service is called Birthmother Outreach.
 And you can work with another adoption agency, and adoption attorney, facilitator or consultant to find you a placement.

 Craft your introduction to a prospective birthmother so that she can learn more about your unique family and get to know you.
 Parent Profiles can be digital or printed, custom brochures.

 Our popular Preparation for Open Adoption Workshop is required for all homestudy clients, and is an important way to learn more about the open adoption process.

 The hard part!
-Adoption Connection makes it easy for expectant women considering adoption to find you.
+Your Birthmother Outreach professional will make it easy for expectant women considering adoption to find you.
 Wait times vary, but most adoptive parents welcome a baby into their home between 18 to 24 months after completing their parent profile.

 Get to know a prospective birthmother who has seen your parent profile and expresses interest in learning more about you.
 You are considered “matched” when you and the expectant parent(s) officially choose each other and decide to move forward to create an adoption plan together.

-Your Adoption Connection caseworker will guide you and the prospective birthmother to make all the necessary decisions in preparation for the baby’s arrival including completion of a legally binding contact agreement for the future.
+Your adoption caseworker will guide you and the prospective birthmother to make all the necessary decisions in preparation for the baby’s arrival including completion of a legally binding contact agreement for the future.